anhvir/c205/README.md

   * Do all exercises in `grok`, in cluding extra exercises in `W4E`

-Additional Tasks:
+Additional Tasks (in decreasing order of importance):
 -------------------
   * **quiz.c** let you redo the quiz we did today!
 Compile and run it, and you can test if you fully understood the quiz.
 Then explore it to see how it works.

   * **e2x.c** is a completed program to compute e^x, with heap of explanation.
 Run and explore it to see some decisions in designing the code.

   * **guessNumber.c** was revised for this week.
 It now can read a name containing more than 1 word.
-Just to understand a bit more about scanf.
+Give it an 1-minute trial, just to understand a bit more about scanf.